All Episodes

 Now we have five separate counts for Denchenko.

-So that's the summary of the case, but I think what we are going to look for as this case unfolds is the substance that John Durham puts out there.
+But I think what we are going to look for as this case unfolds is the substance that John Durham puts out there.

-We're going to get into this whole million-dollar thing.
+We're going to get into this whole million dollar thing.

 And so we're going to get into that.

-We're going to talk about how, you know, Sergei Million, who's a purported source of the Steel dossier, whose life was effectively destroyed when he was outed, and thanks to you know Lee Smith's great work, actually.
+We're going to talk about how, you know, Sergei Milian, who's a purported source of the Steele dossier, whose life was effectively destroyed when he was outed, and thanks to Lee Smith's great work, actually, it's been shown that he had nothing to do with the dossier.

 And a reason that his name was in there improperly was, as John Durham is saying, is Denchenko.